 - Lesson 2.4: Citing, reference management and collaboration tools

-Module 3: Discipline-specific browsing and searching gives anoverview of the five Research4Life programmes (Hinari, AGORA, OARE, ARDI, GOALI), including how to conduct discipline-specific searches, an introduction to Summon to search across programmes and the bibliometric analysis tools Scopus and Dimensions, which are available through Research4Life.
+Module 3: Collection-specific browsing and searching discusses the Research4Life Unified Content Portal and the five Research4Life collections, including how to conduct discipline-specific searches, an introduction to Summon to search across all Research4Life resources and the bibliometric analysis tools Scopus, the Lens and Dimensions, which are available through Research4Life.
 Lessons included in this module are:

-Module 4: Additional discipline-specific resources in the five main disciplines of the Research4Life programmes.
+Module 4: Additional discipline-specific resources in the five main disciplines of the Research4Life collections.
 Lessons included in this module are: